Lyon County Organization

 Sheriff & Coroner's Office

-Lyon County has seven departments that are administered by the County Manager and Department Directors:
+Lyon County has five departments that are administered by the County Manager and Department Directors:

 Department of Administration - The Department consists of the following divisions: